Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Prior Art

+Temporal Convolutional Networks (TCNs) extend these ideas by explicitly modeling temporal dependencies.
+Compared with recurrent models, TCNs use convolutional operations with dilation to capture long-range temporal structure efficiently \cite{Lea2016}.
+They have been applied to domains such as speech recognition, anomaly detection, and traffic forecasting \cite{Chauhan2023}, and Park \emph{et al.} \cite{Park2022} showed that combining TCNs with autoencoders can overcome bottlenecks of recurrent models for time-series data.
+These findings suggest strong potential for TCAEs in radar applications with structured temporal correlations.

-In addition to recent deep learning approaches, traditional interference mitigation strategies for radar have been widely studied.
-Griffiths et al. \cite{Griffiths2015} provide a comprehensive overview of spectrum engineering and regulatory challenges associated with radar coexistence in congested environments.
-Uysal and Sanka \cite{Uysal2018} demonstrate interference suppression for automotive radar using time-frequency techniques, which remain relevant benchmarks for assessing the performance of machine learning-based methods.
-These works highlight the ongoing need for robust and adaptable interference mitigation in radar systems, particularly as spectral congestion increases.
+Finally, traditional radar interference mitigation remains a key benchmark.
+Griffiths \emph{et al.} \cite{Griffiths2015} provide a comprehensive review of spectrum engineering and coexistence strategies, while Uysal and Sanka \cite{Uysal2018} demonstrate suppression for automotive radar using time-frequency methods.
+These classical approaches remain relevant for evaluating deep learning-based interference suppression and emphasize the continued need for robust and adaptable techniques.